 - Tum-E Yummies Berry Blue

 - Tum-E Yummies Fruitabulous Punch

 - Tum-E Yummies Orange-arific

 - Tum-E Yummies Sour-sational Raspberry

-When it comes to planning a family game night with your kids, keep this one thing in mind.
+When planning a family game night with your kids, keep this one thing in mind.
 Game night is a way to connect with your family, including opening up dialogue for conversations on topics that may be of interest to them.
-Many times we sit around the table and talk about current events, things that are bothering the boys, what’s going on at school, girls, and how to continue to show kindness towards each other.
+Often, we sit around the table and talk about current events, things that are bothering the boys, what’s going on at school, girls, and how to continue to show kindness towards each other.

-Regardless of the games, you may play, just have fun.
-Planning a family game night is a great way to pass the time on a cold, winter’s night, but it’s also a time to reconnect with your family.
+Regardless of the games you may play, have fun.
+Planning a family game night is a great way to pass the time on a cold winter’s night, but it’s also a time to reconnect with your family.

 What are some ways you engage your kids and tweens into a family game night?
 Feel free to share comments below.
 Also, you can find more information about Tum-E Yummies by visiting their website.
 Plus, you will find a coupon on their site to help you save money on your game night purchases!